 While diet and activity levels play a role, body shape and composition are also influenced by the genes children inherit from their parents.
 In other words, people from different genetic backgrounds often have different fat distributions or body compositions that may inherently influence body shape, size, and weight.

 Even where a child lives may influence their body size, height, and weight.
 This has to do with a number of things, including access to food, socioeconomic level, cultural practices, genetics, and other factors, like the , which can vary by geographic location around the globe.

 Body mass index (BMI) takes into account more than simple averages with regard to weight.
 It is a standard for calculating body fat percentage using height and weight without skinfold measurements or other more direct methods, like water weighing.
 With teens, BMI calculations also factor in age and sex, what’s referred to as “BMI-for-age.”
 This figure shows where your teen lands on the spectrum of other kids the same age.

-To calculate your child’s BMI, use this calculator provided by the Centers for Disease Control and Prevention.
+To calculate your child’s BMI, use provided by the Centers for Disease Control and Prevention.
 You’ll enter your child’s age, sex, height, and weight, from which you’ll get a result indicating if your child is underweight, healthy weight, overweight, or obese.

 |Less than 5th percentile||underweight|

 Kids who fall into the overweight and obese categories may be at a higher risk of developing type 2 diabetes, high cholesterol, or other weight-related health issues.
 That said, BMI is not always the most accurate measure, since it doesn’t take into account muscle mass or other factors that might affect weight, specifically muscle versus fat.

 Your teen may have a number of questions about their changing body during puberty.
 Maintaining an open line of communication may help foster a positive body image and body confidence.

 Explain that it’s part of normal development and that weight gain is part of the many changes they’ll encounter along the way.